hymkor/sqlbless/README.md

 The SQL-Bless is a command-line database client like SQL\*Plus or psql.

+It was designed with reliability and transparency in mind.
+In the past, I had to deliver an unfinished system due to client pressure, which led to serious data inconsistencies that took enormous effort to fix.
+That experience made me realize how important it is to have a tool that prevents silent data corruption and keeps a complete, traceable log of every operation.
+SQL-Bless is the result of that lesson — a tool that values safety over convenience.

 - Emacs-like keybindings for editing multi-line SQL input.
     - Pressing Enter inserts a line break by default.
     - Use the ↑(Up) arrow key or Ctrl-P to move the cursor to the previous line for editing.